 If compressed coconut fiber isn’t your thing for one reason or another (although I really do love it), you’ve still got plenty of other options.

 Other Box Turtle Substrate Choices

 - By healthy and non-toxic to your box turtle.

 - Not cause your box turtle’s skin to dry out.

 Keeping the humidity up is going to be rather important.
 It’s one of the biggest mistakes box turtle owners make.

 Low humidity can, for most box turtle species, cause things such as skin cracking and eye problems.

-- wood chips or shavings (as long as they are not pine or cedar)
+- Wood chips or shavings (be very careful here and avoid pine or cedar)

 Go 100%, total-organic or not at all.

 Here are a few combinations that I would recommend of the above beddings: